AliceO2Group/analysis-framework/hyperloop.md

   If a wagon has activated subwagons, the [wagon's _Base_ will not run](#editwagon).

 ## <a name="servicewagons"></a>Service wagons

+The _Service wagons_ are wagons which are dependencies to other wagons.
+They are created by experts, and you can add it as a dependency to your wagon in [edit wagon](#editwagon).

+For the users, in the _My Analyses_ page, there is a read only view of the _Service Analyses_ available on the top of the page.
+For the experts, if you need to create _Service wagons_, you need to have an analysis with the project type _O2 Hyperloop Service Wagons (OHSW)_ which can be [created in JIRA](#joinanalysis).
+Once the analysis is created, you can [add a new wagon](#addwagon) inside of the analysis available in _My Analyses_.

 ## <a name="pullrequest"></a>Relation of pull requests